-The assessment goals are for students to achieve a 70% for each of the course learning outcomes.
+CLO #3 The assessment goal is for students to achieve a 90%.

 This achievement assures students reach the level of competence in the area of disease transmission and infection control with knowledge and skills to protect patients, themselves and other dental team members.

-7. What were the findings for this academic year?
-(2019-2020)
+6. What were the findings for the academic year?